Bi-accessible and bipresentable 2-categories: Introduction

-A subtle part of this work is understanding the exact relation between different classes of 2-dimensional (co)-limits involved here, in particular with the formalism of \emph{$\sigma$-colimits} (a class intermediate between bi and lax) involved in \cite{descotte2018sigma}.
-Though most pseudofunctors cannot be expressed as conical bicolimits of representables (requiring either $\sigma$-bicolimits or non trivial weights to encode 2-dimensional data), the situation simplifies in the case of flat pseudofunctors which we prove actually to decompose as bifiltered bicolimits of representables (\Cref{flatness as bifilteredness condition}).
-This is done thanks to the key observation that any $ \sigma$-filtered 2-category admits a $\sigma$-cofinal bifiltered 2-category (see \Cref{key lemma}) which simplifies the corresponding $ \sigma$-bicolimit into an ordinary bicolimit.
+Luckily, those two approaches actually merge into a single one thanks to the key observation that any $ \sigma$-filtered 2-category admits a \emph{$\sigma$-cofinal} bifiltered 2-category (see \Cref{key lemma}) which simplifies the corresponding $ \sigma$-bicolimit into an ordinary bicolimit.
 Those simplifications can also be observed by the fact that all non invertible oplax inclusions of a $\sigma$-filtered $\sigma$-colimit can be ``swallowed" by the diagram and replaced by invertible inclusion 2-cells (\Cref{triangle lemma}). \\

 In particular this explains why, though defined with bifiltered bicolimits, bi-accessible 2-category corresponds to 2-categories of flat pseudofunctors which where first defined in \cite{descotte2018sigma} in terms of $\sigma$-filteredness and $\sigma$-colimits.
 This phenomenon happens to be related also to the 2-dimensional part of the lifting property of bicompact objects, which allows to transfer non-invertible 2-cells of a $ \sigma$-cocone into the underlying diagram.
 It also ensures that the 2-dimensional analog of the canonical cocone over an object in a bi-accessible 2-category can be chosen either as the $\sigma$-filtered oplax cocone (relative to the cocartesian 1-cells, see \Cref{the oplaxcocone is the category of element of the binerve}) or more simply as a bifiltered bicocone over it (see \Cref{the pseudococone is bifiltered}).
 All of this ensures that any attempt to do a theory of ``$\sigma$-accessible 2-categories" uniquely stated in term of $ \sigma$-filtered $\sigma$-bicolimits will automatically reduce to our theory of bi-accessibility. \\